largeostrich/openwaterjet/billofmaterials.md

 * 1 x front half of **intake.scad** - see file for details on how to select halves, contains two sets of watercooling holes, remove one side if only one required
 * 1 x rear half of **intake.scad**
 * 1 x **propspace.scad**
-* 1 x **nozzle.scad** - reflect based on direction of propeller rotation, nozzle exit diameter adjustable to suit application
+* 1 x **nozzle.scad** - designed for LH (anticlockwise) propellers - reflect for RH, nozzle exit diameter adjustable to suit application
 ### Electrical Components
 #### Per Whole Setup
 * 1 x **6S LiPo Battery** of your choice, 5000 mAh per drive unit and upwards recommended, check C rating to ensure it can deliver the required current.